One Stop Rhythm Shop

-Michele and Rich have united to share their pedagogical methods with today’s inquiring music educators.
-In addition to their significant personal experience with Latin and Jazz music respectively, both educators bring a wide spectrum of teaching experience: Michele at the public school level, Rich at the university level.
+Michele and Rich have developed this integrated demonstration session to share their pedagogical methods with today’s inquiring music students and educators.
+In addition to their professional experiences with Latin and Jazz styles, both educators bring a wide spectrum of experience: Michele at the public school level, Rich at the university level.
 Both have presented pedagogical clinics in international settings and conducted All-State, All-Region, and All-County Bands at the middle/high school levels.
 Both are published composers with music designed for public school students.

 About the Clinicians…

 Michele Fernandez is an active educator, clinician/adjudicator, and published composer.
-In addition to performing an oboist/percussionist in Miami and performing as a pianist in a busy Latin ensemble, Michele has served Florida schools since 1989, where her Miami High Symphonic, Jazz, Marching groups consistently earned top honors and gained international acclaim.
-Her groups have been selected for appearances at Midwest Clinic (Chicago ’93 & ’98), IAJE (Boston ’94 & NYC ’97), Montreux Jazz Festival (Switz. ’96), FMEA (’94 & ’97), and have been featured in national publications.
-Michele has been featured on “CBS Sunday Morning”, Band Director’s Guide and received a Downbeat Magazine outstanding educator award.
+She has served in Florida’s public school system since 1989, where her Miami High Symphonic, Marching groups consistently earned top honors and Jazz groups gained international acclaim.
+Her groups have been selected for appearances at Midwest Clinic (Chicago ’93 & ’98), IAJE (Boston ’94 & NYC ’97), Montreux Jazz Festival (Switz. ’96), FMEA (’93 & ’97), and have been featured in national publications.
+Michele was featured on “CBS Sunday Morning”, Band Director’s Guide and featured as an outstanding music educator in Downbeat Magazine.

 Richard DeRosa is the Director of Jazz Composition and Arranging at University of North Texas.
 He received a Grammy nomination for Best Instrumental Composition (2015) for his big band composition “Neil”.
 He has arranged and conducted for the WDR Big Band in Cologne, Germany, and for Wynton Marsalis and Jazz at Lincoln Center.